andjnewb/DaD_Analytics/README.md

 (Dark and Darker Weapon Volume Example) https://charts.mongodb.com/charts-project-0-xvjic/public/dashboards/659f7e6c-6593-4a81-819c-b70b648851ee

 # Status
-The Python program can currently screenshot an image of the game, send that to Roboflow for analysis, and retrieve that analysis and then(using Tesseract) check the strings for instances of a given weapon name.
-Double counting is an issue, and I'm currently debating how to proceed.
-The program can send data to MongoDB successfully, but it gets stuck on some odd type errors if you try to do it in a loop.
-Somehow, the MongoDB api is backfilling into my local datastructures and re-assinging the types of my weapon amount maps.
+The project has had some major changes here recently.
+Firstly, I've moved the project from MongoDB to PostgreSQL, currently hosted on Cockroach Labs.
+It wasn't my first choice, but Cockroach Labs had the best free tier I could find so it went from MongoDB to MySQL to PostgreSQL in the span of a few days.
+The frontend is still up in the air, as most of the "free services" for this sort of things are actually not free but just trying to hook you in.

+On the python side, the main scripts can now analyze a given image and determine both volume and average price.
+I'm still having issues getting Docker to work on my machine(therefore I can't infer on images locally), and until I sort that out the project won't be running continously.
+Any data you see is just from sample runs.

 # Planned features
 At a minimum, I would like to be able to analyze both volume and average prices.
 One of the issues is that sellers may describe their pricing with any arbitrary string of text.
-The developers plan on implementing a Auction House style system, which makes me hesistant to put too much effort into the Roboflow model until that comes to fruition.
-For now, I am only working towards making volume accurate.
+An auction house system is on the way from Ironmace that will hopefully make this easier.
+I'm not sure if rarity will ever be able to be analyzed, as the game uses a color system for rarity and Tesseract doesn't support color.
+Whenever the auction house drops, I'll have to redo the Roboflow model.
+That's part of the fun for developing tools for an in-progress game I suppose.

 # Technology and tools used